FBP

 Hotel Vancouver Metrotown Modern Guest House reviews

-Looking for a great place to stay in Burnaby?
-Book Vancouver Metrotown Modern Guest House; rated and is available from CAD $ 53.
-Vancouver Metrotown Modern Guest House is conveniently located near ferry terminals, and can be booked directly with Trivago.
+Planning your ferry trip from Burnaby?
+Stay at Vancouver Metrotown Modern Guest House; rated and is available from CAD $ 53.
+Vancouver Metrotown Modern Guest House is perfectly situated near the ferry routes, and can be reserved directly through Trivago.

 📍 Address Vancouver Metrotown Modern Guest House